merchise/xotl.ql/docs/source/terms.rst

        storage <storage>`.
 A CouchDB translator, for instance may simply translate the whole query to a CouchDB view and return a plan that just involves quering that view.

-       There no (serious) translators implemented on this package.

    query execution plan